Gardening

 1. Clothes don’t make themselves.
 Obviously, I know.
 But thanks (no, thanks!) to fast fashion, most of our clothes come from countries on the other side of the world, places we’ve never been.
 Therefore, we have no idea what those workers go through so that we can add to our wardrobe.
 As simple as the tutorial was, I fiddled with a few parts of it and got frustrated with my lack of skill and the complexity of my sewing machine.
 I almost gave up.
 But I didn’t!
 I pressed through and wore that skirt with a better appreciation for what goes into clothing production.

 2. The person who makes my clothes deserves good compensation.
-It took me more thank an afternoon to finish my project.
-If I was paid a reasonable wage for my skirt, it would have been a very expensive skirt.
-I’m glad I don’t have to make all my own clothes and I do need to think more about supporting companies that pay their workers fairly and offer conditions that I would expect for myself.
+It took me more than an afternoon to finish my project.
+If I were to be paid a reasonable wage for my skirt, it would have been a very expensive skirt!
+I’m glad I don’t have to make all my own clothes, because I’d be a strange sight!
+And, I do want to think more about supporting companies that pay their workers fairly and offer conditions that I would expect for myself.

 3. Progress is more important than perfection!
 Easily said.
 However, harder to practice.
 Believe me, I know.
 My skirt was imperfect and I didn’t feel confident wearing it at first.
 But because I’d put so much effort into it, I decided to wear it to a cookout with friends.
 Actually, I got a compliment on my cute skirt!
 I don’t know when I’ll get to my next project, but I felt empowered to learn new skills, try something new, and yes, I already have a ‘next’ project in the works!
 Stay tuned!